- Experience – how many DUI or DWI clients and cases they have defended;

 - You will have someone who can provide you with general expectations as to what will happen next in the legal process.

 - Your lawyer can also provide representation and advice with the MVA penalties.
 And take the necessary steps to protect your driving privileges

 - On the trial date, your attorney will be able to deal with the assistant state’s attorney handling your case, determine if there will be offers or plea deals that may benefit you, evaluate evidence and extenuating circumstances, and if so, communicate them back to you, as well as explain what will happen next.

 - Your lawyer will be able to proceed in court under the proper rules of procedure and evidence necessary to proceed in court.

 - Your lawyer will be able to interpret and explain any rulings made by the court and what if any further steps need to be done by you to comply with the court’s decision.

 Any aggravating factors, such as previous charges or convictions, particularly in the last five years, greatly increase the risk to you of jail time/length of sentence and loss of your license.
 It also increases the probable necessity of a lawyer to guide you through the process with a resolution most favorable to you.

-To summarize, because of the legal and economic impact of a DUI charges, you should consider obtain legal representation as soon as practical after your arrest to deal with all the issues that will arise.
+To summarize, because of the legal and economic impact of DUI charges, you should consider obtaining legal representation as soon as practicable after your arrest to deal with all the issues that will arise.

 For a more detailed response to any questions on DUIs or any other situations while driving impaired, please contact the Law Offices of Randolph Rice for a consultation on your matter.
 We will be happy to assist you.